Logo Muuuh Nature and Wildlife Documentaries

 Saguenay St. Lawrence Marine Park

-The Saguenay St. Lawrence Marine Park is located where the Saguenay River meets the St. Lawrence River.
-While the St. Lawrence River is commonly referred to as a river in this area, it is actually an estuary seamlessly transitioning into the Gulf of St. Lawrence later downstream.
-Even at the estuary of the Saguenay River, this area is abundant with marine wildlife, particularly during the summer months.
+The Saguenay St. Lawrence Marine Park lies where the Saguenay River meets the St. Lawrence.
+People often call this stretch of the St. Lawrence a river, but it is an estuary that widens downstream into the Gulf of St. Lawrence.
+At the mouth of the Saguenay, marine life is abundant—especially in summer.

 Beluga Whales

-Here's a helpful tip for spotting Beluga whales.
-If you find yourself in Tadoussac, take a short walk to the lighthouse on the peninsula near the harbor.
-This vantage point offers a great opportunity to witness Beluga whales as they enter the Saguenay River, making their way to the feeding grounds and nursery further upstream.
+From Tadoussac, a short walk to the lighthouse on the peninsula near the harbour is one of the best shore vantage points to watch belugas enter the Saguenay on their way to feeding and nursery areas upstream.

 Fact Sheet